Nancy Pelosi: Early career

+Early U.S. House of Representatives career

 Phillip Burton died in 1983 and his wife, Sala Burton, won a special election to fill the remainder of her husband's congressional term and was reelected to two more terms.
 Burton decided not to run for reelection in 1988 and wanted Pelosi to succeed her, guaranteeing Pelosi the support of the Burtons' contacts.
-After Burton's death, Pelosi won the special election to succeed her.
+After Sala Burton's death, Pelosi won the special election to succeed her.

 Pelosi has continued to represent approximately the same area of San Francisco for her entire congressional career, despite the boundaries shifting marginally in decennial post-reapportionment redistrictings.
 This area has been represented in the House by Democrats uninterruptedly since 1949, and is strongly Democratic-leaning (as of 2006, 13% of registered voters in the boundaries of Pelosi's district were Republican).
 It has not seen a serious Republican congressional contender since the early 1960s.
 Pelosi has been reelected to the House 18 times without any substantive opposition.
 Unlike in her 1987 campaign, Pelosi has not participated in candidates' debates in her reelection campaigns.
 In her first seven reelection campaigns (from 1988 through 2004), she won an average of 80% of the vote.

 When Pelosi took office, there were only 23 women in the House.
 The AIDS epidemic was at a dire point.
 San Francisco was greatly affected; its large population of gay men was the epidemic's initial epicenter.
 Beginning in her first term, Pelosi became a prominent congressional advocate on behalf of those impacted by HIV/AIDS.
 Shortly after she took office, she hired a gay man as her congressional office's director of AIDS policy.
 In her first floor speech, Pelosi promised that she would be an advocate in the fight against what she called "the crisis of AIDS".
 With great stigma around the subject, some in her party privately chastised her for associating herself with it.
 Pelosi co-authored the Ryan White CARE Act, which allocated funding dedicated to providing treatment and services for those impacted by HIV/AIDS.
 President George H. W. Bush signed the bill into law in December 1990.